Contact

 Partly manually or via middleware

-5. Scalability – how well do the platforms grow? ::/H3
+5. Scalability – how well do the platforms grow with you?

-As your store gains momentum, you need a platform that can keep up.
-Not just in terms of traffic, but also in terms of feature depth, system architecture, and international expansion.
+Once your store gains momentum, you need a platform that can keep up, not only in terms of traffic, but also in functional depth, system architecture, and international expansion.

 Scaling factor